CraftTweaker/CraftTweaker-Documentation/docs/Advanced Functions/Import.md

 Be careful not to import two functions with the same name, use the AS function for that

 ```
-//This will import the removeRecipe from the Botania Apothecary
+//This will import the hide function from JEI
-import mods.botania.Apothecary.removeRecipe;
+import mods.jei.JEI.removeAndHide;

-//And this will import the ElvenTrade package
+//And this will import the JEI package
-import mods.botania.ElvenTrade;
+import mods.jei.JEI;

-//removeRecipe is a function, so we can just use it
+//removeAndHide is a function, so we can just use it
-removeRecipe(<minecraft:dirt>);
+removeAndHide(<minecraft:dirt>);

-//ElvenTrade is a package, so we need to specify what function we want to use
+//JEI is a package, so we need to specify what function of it we want to use
-ElvenTrade.removeRecipe(<minecraft:diamond>);
+JEI.hide(<minecraft:diamond>);
 ```

 ## Import as